Icinga/icinga2/doc/9-icinga2-api.md

         ]
     }

 #### <a id="icinga2-api-object-query"></a> Query Object

-Send a `GET` request including the object name inside the url.
+Send a `GET` request including the object name inside the URL.

 Example for the host `google.com`: